 Aichi Electric Listed by thegentlemen Ransomware Group

 On April 8, 2026, Japanese power-equipment manufacturer Aichi Electric Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which builds transformers, switchgear and industrial motors for utilities across Japan and overseas, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone whose information was stored in the company’s systems — employees, vendors, partners or customers — may now be at risk.
+The company, which builds transformers, switchgear and industrial motors for utilities across Japan and overseas, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone whose information was stored in the company’s systems — employees, vendors, partners or customers — may now be at risk.

 Public reporting indicates that Aichi Electric, founded in 1942 and headquartered in Kasugai, Aichi Prefecture, was listed on thegentlemen’s public leak portal.
 The data consists of internal files exfiltrated during a ransomware incident.
 No confirmed total of records or specific categories of personal information have been published, but ransomware groups routinely extract employee records, vendor contracts, customer details and operational documents.
 The listing appeared on April 8, 2026 via a site tracked by ransomware.live at the URL linked below.